pykalman/pykalman/doc/source/ukf_users_guide.rst

            [ 1.04502498]])

-If the :class:`UnscentedKalmanFilter` is instantiated with an array of functions for :attr:`f` or :attr:`g`, then the function is assumed to vary with time.
+If the :class:`UnscentedKalmanFilter` is instantiated with an array of functions for :attr:`transition_functions` or :attr:`observation_functions`, then the function is assumed to vary with time.
 Currently there is no support for time-varying covariance matrices.

 Which Unscented Kalman Filter is for Me?